All the trail's wilderness huts and campfire sites have water points.

 The water is usually clean and safe to drink in the whole area, however, drinking water from other places than water points is at your own risk.
 In the vicinity of wilderness huts you should get your drinking water from the designated water point.
 During warm weather water should be boiled before drinking.

-Three of the trail's wilderness huts have recycling points on their grounds.
-They are Pyhäkero, Hannukuru and Nammalakuru.
+There are recycling points near Fell Lapland Visitor Centre and Pallastunturi Visitor Centre.
+Two of the trail's wilderness huts have recycling points on their grounds too.
+They are Pyhäkero and Sioskuru.

 The National Park is slowly becoming a litter-free zone, which means that hikers must bring their waste out of the area with them.

 All wilderness huts and the Suaskuru and Rihmakuru campfire sites have dry toilets in their vicinity.

 There is a sauna by Hannukuru open and reservable wilderness huts.

 Sauna fee is 7 e / adult, 4 e / child (under 7 years) or for a member of a group (a group is > 10 persons).